rydmike/adaptive_theme_demo/README.md

       ),
 ```

+> [!CAUTION]
-Generally don't try to change the app's `TexTheme` and its `TextStyle`s to make a given component use a different style by adjusting the style it uses by default from `ThemeData.textTheme`.
-Many other components may use the same style as their default, and you may not want them to use the same modified style.
+> Generally do not try to change the application's `TexTheme` and its `TextStyle`s to make a given component use a different style by adjusting the style it uses by default from `ThemeData.textTheme`.
+Many other components may use the same style as their default, and you typically do not want them to use the same modified style.
 Instead, prefer making a new `TextStyle` that fits your component and use it in the component theme.

-Here (25) we do so for our custom `AppBar` title font, that will only apply to all `AppBar`s in the app, nothing else.
+Here (25) we do so for our custom `AppBar` title font.
+We define a custom `TextStyle` that will only be used by all `AppBar`s in the app, nothing else.

 ```dart